 To get a sense of a city, take its public transport.
 You get to see some places that aren’t on tourist maps, all sorts of people – schoolchildren, salarymen, pensioners, migrant workers and more – and how they interact with the services.
 Singapore is no different in this regard, and you can see it all on a cheap-as-chips sightseeing public bus ride.

 The No. 36 bus service runs in a loop from the airport to the downtown area and the shopping district of Orchard Road and back.
-Consider this option if you’re on a layover in Singapore and the free transit tour from Changi Airport just doesn’t seem “real” enough for you (I still recommend the Heritage Tour, so try it on your flight home).
+Consider this option if you’re on a layover in Singapore and the free transit tour from Changi Airport (suspended since 2020) just doesn’t seem “real” enough for you.

 Important info about the cheap Singapore sightseeing bus tour